stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 ### Category, device domain, and device types
 Field `Category` determines how a device will be configured and how it will appear in the UI.
 Valid categories include
 - `Physical Device`: IoTs such as light bulb, thermostat, television.
-- `Online accounts`: services that require authentication including all social networks, email clients, etc.
+- `Online Accounts`: services that require authentication including all social networks, email clients, etc.
 - `Public Data Source`: public services like news feed, weather.
 - `System Component`: only for internal use.

 Besides category, each device also needs to choose one of the following seven domains:
 `media`, `social-network`, `home`, `communication`, `health`, `service`, and `data-management`.
 These types are used for categorizing devices.
 A device without these types will not be shown in the device list when users use `help` in Almond.

 The `types` array lists all the types that this device claims to conform to, e.g., `thermostat` or `speaker`.
-If you list your device having a certain type, you inherit the natural language annotations of that type.
+If you list your device as having a certain type, you inherit the natural language annotations of that type.
 `child_types` is similar, but marks your device as a collection device, and informs the system of the types that your child devices will expose.
-If the user says "_configure thermostat_" and your device lists `thermostat` as a child type, he will be offered to configure your device among other possibilities.
+If the user says "_configure thermostat_" and your device lists `thermostat` as as a type or child type, he will be offered to configure your device among other possibilities.

 ### Authentication and configuration parameters
 The combination of `Configuration Parameters` and `Authentication` determines the UI to configure the device.
 Refer to [complete guide for authentication and discovery](/doc/thingpedia-device-intro-auth-n-discovery.md) for more details.

-### Channels
+### Functions
-To add a channel, click property button of `Queries` or `Actions` field, type in the name of the channel, and click `add` button.
+To add a function, click property button of `Queries` or `Actions` field, type in the name of the function, and click `add` button.
-Do not use `Triggers` field, which has been depreciated: now every trigger is defined as a monitor on a corresponding query.
+Do not use `Triggers` field, which is deprecated and exists only to ease the transition of old devices.

+#### Queries and Actions

+The user interacts with your Thingpedia device through queries and actions, so the first step is to decide on what queries and actions you should expose.

+The only requirement imposed from Thingpedia is that queries are free of side-effects and can return results (as output arguments), and actions have side effects, and cannot return results.
+Other than that, the design of which functions to include is highly device specific.
+At a high level, you should keep in mind the following guidelines to achieve the best natural language results:

+- queries should be designed to return a list of results, one for each element that the user can operate on; arguments should refer to the single value for each result;
+  for example, to return a list of blog posts, design a query called `posts` with arguments `title` and `link` - each argument refers to a single post only
+- if some natural language command can be ambiguous between two functions, you must merge the functions together and distinguish them by a parameter;
+  for example, rather than having `com.mynewspaper.world` and `com.mynewspaper.opinions`, use `com.mynewspaper.get` with a `section` parameter, so the user can leave the section ambiguous
+- if some functionality can be achieved in ThingTalk using filters, you cannot have it as a function too;
+  for example, rather than `com.example.search_by_author`, you should use `com.example.search` and use a filter on the `author` parameter

 #### Arguments
 To take full advantage of the functionality we provided in ThingTalk (filtering, chaining, etc.),
 every argument needed for ___both input and output___ should be listed here.
 Each of the argument includes the following attributes.
 - `name`: the name of the argument, which we suggest to name with lower case letters with underscores between each word.
 - `type`: the type of the argument including: String, Number, Boolean, Entity(entity_type), Enum(value1,value2,...), PhoneNumber, EmailAddress, Location, Measure(unit), Date, Time, Picture.
-  For measurement, use units defined in [ThingTalk reference](/doc/thingtalk-reference.md)
+  For the full list, see the [ThingTalk reference](/doc/thingtalk-reference.md)
+- `is_input`: tick the check box if the argument is an input argument, leave it unticked if is an output.
+Arguments for actions are always input, and an error occurs if you leave the checkbox unticked.
 - `required`, `question`: these annotations are related to slot filling; if your argument is required, the user will be asked `question` to fill the slot.

-Arguments for actions are always required, so the `required` property is ignored.
+##### Argument Name Conventions

+The choice of argument name is important because it affects the natural language translation.
+To achieve the best accuracy, you should the same argument names as other similar devices, and you should follow these conventions:

+- if your function returns a picture as the main result, name the argument `picture_url`
+- if your function accepts a picture as input, name the argument `picture_url`
+- if your function accepts any URL, name the argument `url`; if it accepts any URL of videos, name it `video_url`
+- if your function returns an article or link, name the title `title`, the blurb or description `description`, the URL `link`, the update date `updated` and the author name `author`
+- if your function accepts a query string to search, name it `query`
+- if your function allows you to upload a picture with a short description, name the description `caption` and the picture `picture_url`
+- if your function takes a free-form string to be posted on social media, name it `status`
+- if your function takes two free-form strings to be posted on social media, name them `title` and `body`
+- if your function turns on or off your device, name the function `set_power`, name the argument `power` and make it of type `Enum(on,off)`
+- if your function takes a numeric range as input, name the lower bound `low` and the upper bound `high`
+- if your function returns multiple results, and you can control the number of results returned, use a `count` parameter of type `Number`

 #### Natural language annotation

 - Doc String: this is only used for documentation for developers.

 - Canonical Form:
-The canonical form of the channel name, used by the semantic parser;
+The canonical form of the function name, used by the semantic parser (certain versions);
 it's a good idea to omit stop words for this, and to use a longer expression such as `set target temperature on thermostat`.
+You must omit all parameters and filters from the canonical form.

 - Local/Remote Confirmation String:
-A string used to construct the final confirmation question before a rule is created or an action is invoked; use the imperative form, and refer to required arguments with `$argname`.
+A string used to construct the final confirmation question before a rule is created or an action is invoked.
+For actions, use the imperative form, e.g. “post on My Social Network”, and for query use the noun-phrase form e.g. “the latest posts in your feed”.
+You can refer to required arguments with `$argname` or `${argname}` (the latter is only needed if the argument is immediately followed by a letter number or underscore).

-Remote confirmation is optional for confirmation of remote command, where the owner of the device can be referred by `$__person`.
+The remote confirmation is optional; if given, it is used to confirm commands that refer to other user's devices (_remote commands_).
+The owner of the device can be referred by `$__person`.
-E.g., a channel for posting on twitter could have local confirmation "_tweet $status_" and remote confirmation "_tweet $status on $\_\_person's twitter_".

 #### Formatted output
 This field specifies how the results will be presented to the user.
-It contains a list of objects which will be shown to the users in order.
+It contains a list of outputs which will be shown to the users in order.

+Depending on the type of output, you must fill different properties, by enabling them from the JSON editor.
+In each property, input and output parameters of the function can be referred to by using the syntax `$argname` or `${argname}`.
+If a parameter is of type `Measure`, the unit can be specified by `${argname:unit}`.
+If a parameter is a `Number`, you can have it formatted as percentage as `${argname:%}`.
+If a parameter is a `Date`, you can use `${argname:date}` to show just the date, and `${argname:time}` to show just the time.

 Valid types of output include
-- `text`: any text result, where parameters can be referred by syntax `${argname}`; if a parameter is of type `Measure`, the unit can be specified by `${argname:unit}`.
-- `picture_url`: takes an url and shows users the corresponding picture.
-- `rdl`: returns a clickable link.
+- `text`: a simple text or voice message; this output type has only one property: `text` (“Message” in the editor).
+- `picture`: shows a picture to the user; this output type has one property: `url` (“Picture URL” in the editor).
+- `rdl`: returns a clickable with optional title and description link, suitable for website links and news articles you must specify the property `webCallback` (“Link URL”), `displayTitle` (“Link Title”) and `displayText` (“Link Text”).
-- `code`: if you need more control over the output, such as different output based on results, you can choose this type and write Javascript code in the `Message` box.
+- `code`: if you need more control over the output, such as different output based on results, you can choose this type and write Javascript code in the `code` property (“Formatting Function” in the editor).
+The result function will be invoked with three arguments: the result of your function (an object with each argument as a property), a hint informing you of how the result will be shown to the user, and a `Formatter` object.
+The function can return a string, a formatted message object (with the same structure as the JSON described here) or an array of objects.
+See [https://github.com/Stanford-Mobisocial-IoT-Lab/ThingTalk/blob/master/lib/formatter.js] for details.

 #### Polling interval
 Queries may be monitored.